 A detailed narrative which demonstrates how the evidence submitted by the candidate supports his or her case for promotion and/or tenure.
 This narrative is of primary importance in demonstrating how the candidate meets the criteria for promotion and tenure.
 Candidates must demonstrate to an audience of peers (from both within their discipline and outside of it) how they meet each of the criteria in outstanding or substantial service.
 Candidates must reference or explain how each source of evidence included in the Appendix to the application substantiates their claim of outstanding or substantial service.
-Candidates cannot include sources of evidence in the Appendix to the application substantiates their claim of outstanding or substantial service.
+Candidates cannot include sources of evidence in the Appendix to the application without commentary.